stoeps13/connections-doc/source/admin/install/r_pers_tdi_props.md

 This filter determines which objects are included or excluded in the search.
 If you are using the search base and the specified search filter properties do not allow you to adequately construct your search set, use the source\_ldap\_required\_dn\_regex property.

+!!! note
-**Note:** Search filters are used by those directories to select entries from which data is retrieved from a search operation.
+    Search filters are used by those directories to select entries from which data is retrieved from a search operation.
 Search filters as they can affect performance of the directory that is being searched, so choose carefully.
 The directory server schema that is being queried can affect performance.

 A default value is not specified.